haka-security/haka/doc/intro.rst

 * Read packet either from a pcap file or from interface using libpcap
 * Filter packet from Lua policy files
 * Alter packet from Lua policy files
-* Access to all fields of packets or connection with a wireshark-style semantic
 * Log using either stdout or syslog modules
 * And more features coming soon ...